Not that I’m counting or anything, but summer is something like 52 days away.

 I mean, it’s KEY.

-We’ve been focusing on getting outside as much as possible this summer, even despite the Texas heat.
+As usual, we’ll be focusing on getting outside as much as possible this summer, even despite the Texas heat.
 So any backyard activity that we can set up quickly is just what we’re looking for.

 Here’s our list of 20 “no/low” set-up ways to play with your kids in the backyard this Summer!